 1. 🇲🇻 Maldives: Sinking Paradise

 The Maldives, a tropical paradise known for its stunning beaches, faces a dire threat from climate change.
 With an average elevation of just 1.5 meters above sea level, rising ocean levels pose an existential risk.
-Scientists predict that if global warming continues at its current pace, the Maldives could be submerged by the end of the century.
+Scientists say the Maldives could be submerged by the end of the century.
+This will happen if global warming continues at its current pace.

 2. 🇹🇻 Tuvalu: The Vanishing Island Nation